 In the future many data centers will claim to be all-flash, but in reality few will be.
 They will still have hard drive based systems to store data that is not heavily accessed or data that justify being placed on flash.
 The economics of hard disk drives, especially since 8TB and 10TB drives are coming to market, are simply too compelling.
 This means that there will continue to be an ongoing investment in hard disk drives.
 The key question is who makes that investment, and where it’s going to be made.
 Will it be in the data center or the cloud?

-Join Storage Switzerland and Avere for our upcoming webinar, “How The Cloud Can Enable the All-Flash Data Center”.
-In it, our flash and cloud experts will cover the above three steps in detail and provide ways that almost any company can leverage the cloud to make their data center all-flash today.
+Join Storage Switzerland and Avere for our on demand webinar, “How The Cloud Can Enable the All-Flash Data Center”.
+In it, our flash and cloud experts cover the above three steps in detail and provide ways that almost any company can leverage the cloud to make their data center all-flash today.